 Let's be honest, for all the good Steam has done for PC gaming (a lot of features we now take for granted) there's still some bad stuff remaining as well.
 For instance some of the default (vertical) art, or lack thereof in a lot of cases, is kind of meh to say the least.
 Also, most of the time you're stuck with having a franchise be scattered across your library because of its naming conventions.
 Take DOOM for instance: You've got your bog standard DOOM 3, DOOM 64, DOOM (2016) and DOOM Eternal, etc. This already causes an issue if you're trying to sort based on title or you want the games to be displayed in chronological order and time of release.
 What's even worse is that not all DOOM Games start with the letter D so as you go through your list you have stuff like "Final DOOM" followed by "Master Levels for DOOM II" and "The Ultimate DOOM" pop up randomly.
 If you're even slightly inclined towards the OCD side of life it'll make you want

-So while you'll have to do with example posted above of what most of my library used to look like (check your own hideous libraries yourselves) here are some examples of how it looks today:
+The example posted above is what most of my library used to look like (check your own hideous libraries yourselves) but here are some examples of what it looks like today:

 Dishonored and DOOM looking fresh!
 Chronologically sorted for my viewing pleasure as well.
 The fact that the logos line up almost perfectly across the entire DOOM franchise is the cherry on top!